 Summer is here, and we expect everyone will be busy hitting the beach.
 Amongst the few beach games that everyone loves, beach volleyball remains to be one of the favorites that everyone plays.
 But while you are busy having fun, it is important to take care of your body.
-Most common beach volleyball injuries happen due to ignorance of the dangers that could potentially arise so knowing these common injuries beforehand would arm you with the knowledge to deal with them should they arise.
+Most common beach volleyball injuries happen due to ignorance of the dangers that could potentially arise so knowing these common beach volleyball injuries beforehand would arm you with the knowledge to deal with them should they arise.

 One area where beach volleyball is arguably more dangerous than regular volleyball is the aspect of uneven ground.
 Beach volleyball, played on sand, has an uneven terrain that makes volleyballers more prone to spraining their ankles, especially after landing from a jump.